 The social result of this was that the subservient clades came together to exchange information about the "laws" so that they could avoid being wiped out.
 Exoarcheologists studied the remains of executed civilisations, theoreticians tried to map the laws and so on.
 It seems that there was an intense quasi-darwinian selection process among the Dawn Hunter clades: weaker designs were defeated and vanished, while the survivors are roughly on par or did not fight each other.
 Reference is made to new laws arriving from the galactic halo, most notably certain globular clusters, and being repulsed.
 Rather like the Sephirotic Empires today, each system carved out a broad swathe of interstellar space.
 They do not appear to have ever developed stargate technology or used exotic matter for the creation of wormholes or reactionless drive; the reason for this is unclear.
 Where the empires met (towards the galactic core) a continual war against each other ensured, and may possibly still continue, making that region extremely dangerous.

 As with all mysteries, a huge body of myth, legend, and folklore has developed around the Dawn Hunters.
 In colonies like Aetherius Orbital and the nearby Adamski Habitat belief in "greys", "Dawn Hunters", and "dragonoids" is standard.
-According to the teachings of the so-called "Lawgiver" sect (popular in some worlds of the Inner Cygnus region) the Dawn Hunters are simply in hibernation, but as terragen influence expands towards the galactic core they will re-active and once again reassert their dominance over the galaxy.
+According to the teachings of the so-called "Lawgiver" sect (popular in some worlds of the Inner Cygnus region) the Dawn Hunters are simply in hibernation, but as Terragen influence expands towards the galactic core they will re-activate and once again assert their dominance over the galaxy.

 Mythopoeologists have long pointed out that this hint of Dawn Hunters in unexplored space, like the "there be dragons" on the edge of the ancient Age of Sail maps from Old Earth, elevates the status of Dawn Hunters away from hard science and into the realm of mythology.

-At present the main centers of research into the Dawn Hunters is the Exopaleoarcheological Institute - headquarters KoHold City, Aw Addia (third planet, Van de Bos' Star), the Hamilton Institute of Exopaleontology, Delta Upali C/D II, and the Center for Galactic Folklore and Mythopoesis, Gamma Hyeidon IV, and the New Jung Mythopoetics of Abraxas Station.
+At present the main centers of research into the Dawn Hunters are the KoHold-Reva Exopaleoarcheological Institute with its headquarters KoHold City, Aw Addia (third planet, Van de Bos' Star), the Hamilton Institute of Exopaleontology, Delta Upali C/D II, and the Center for Galactic Folklore and Mythopoesis, Gamma Hyeidon IV, and the New Jung Mythopoetics of Abraxas Station.